Matia Karrell, FlyGirls Creator & Director

 I remember when my grandniece, Taylor Sutton Pearce, was born back in 1989.
 We were meeting for a Sunday lunch in the Monroeville, PA, Mall with my brother Carl and wife Jean, her grandparents; Ralph and Ruth, her great-grandparents; and others in the family.
 Carl had advanced technology in his possession, a fresh VHS recording of the precious newborn, and we all went into the electronics section of one of the department stores in the mall to watch it.
 This was extra special because Taylor was Carl and Jean’s first grandchild and Ralph and Ruth’s first great-grandchild.
 Taylor’s parents, Ken and Niki, had settled in North Royalton, Ohio, a suburb of Cleveland, so family get-togethers with them were rare, but a videotape of that special arrival seemed just as good.

-Fast forward a quarter of a century and Taylor has graduated from West Point and quickly advanced through the ranks to Captain.
+Fast forward a quarter of a century and Taylor has graduated from West Point and quickly advanced through the ranks to Captain and eventually Major.
 We’ll hear more specifics in a moment from a nationally respected author and filmmaker, but first let me introduce the biographer and provide some context.

 Being so devoted to family genealogy and my website, I seldom visit the FaceBook medium.
 However, recently, I stumbled upon a short article devoted to my Grandniece Taylor while being notified via e-mail of a link added to my wife’s account.
 With her permission, of course, I read the story and knew immediately that it would be perfect for our family history page.
 Permission, of course, was sought via e-mail from the writer, Matia Karrell, whom I learned had a webpage of her own called FlyGirlsTheSeries.com.
 But there’s much more of Matia’s ambition to tell.